Diploma Policy of the Faculty of Science

-- Integrate individual scientific knowledge, independently explore and assimilate new knowledge, and develop an affinity for the creative application of that knowledge
+- The student has developed an affinity for the integration of individual pieces of scientific knowledge, for the independent exploration and assimilation of new knowledge, and for the creative application of that knowledge.

-- Acquire the broad vision and knowledge to deal with scientific problems and have the ability to communicate with people from diverse cultures and backgrounds
+- The student has acquired the broad vision and sophistication necessary to deal with scientific problems and has the ability to communicate with people from diverse cultures and backgrounds.

 Diploma Conferral Policies of the Graduate School of Science

 1．We award the master's degree to candidates that are enrolled in the School for a minimum of two years, receive research training, accumulate the prescribed number of credit hours in specialized courses, and pass the School's master's thesis review and final examination.